-An article published by the BBC led to an intensification of international outrage after the same research organisation reported further carcass sightings (including 5 rhino).
-This article – and many more of the flood that followed – not only blamed wildlife poachers, but were critical of changes made to the capability of Botswana’s anti-poaching units.
+An article published by the BBC intensified international outrage after the same research organisation reported further carcass sightings (including five rhinos).
+This article – and many more of the flood that followed – not only blamed wildlife poachers but were critical of changes made to the capability of Botswana’s anti-poaching units.

 The release of these findings and the outrage in the international media (and the associated debates around elephant poaching) all take place against the backdrop of another larger issue – Botswana’s trophy hunting ban.
-This ban, which ended all trophy hunting on government land, was introduced by the government of Ian Khama in 2013, and has been celebrated around the world since.
+This ban, which ended all trophy hunting on government land, was introduced by the government of Ian Khama in 2013 and has been celebrated worldwide since.
 The prospect of the ban being lifted – even partially – has been viewed with some concern by certain environmentalists and conservationists.

-The credibility of the Elephants without Borders’ report has been questioned by some researchers for a number of reasons, but regardless of the debate around how or why elephants died, one thing is clear: poaching is on the rise and is a serious threat to the conservation of wildlife and in particular elephants and rhino in Botswana.
-What is also certain is that human-wildlife conflict is increasing, which is not surprising given that Botswana is home to around 135,000 of Africa’s roughly 415,000 elephant (you can read more about African elephant populations here).
+The credibility of the Elephants without Borders report has been questioned by some researchers for several reasons, but regardless of the debate around how or why elephants died, one thing is clear: poaching is on the rise and is a serious threat to the conservation of wildlife and in particular elephants and rhino in Botswana.
+What is also certain is that human-wildlife conflict is increasing, which is not surprising given that Botswana is home to around 135,000 of Africa’s roughly 415,000 elephants.

-Our project in Botswana (the Okavango Wilderness Project), is based in the incredible greater Okavango Delta, a UNESCO World Heritage Site.
+The Okavango Wilderness Project is based in the incredible Okavango Delta, a UNESCO World Heritage Site.
 The focus of the project is wildlife monitoring carried out over a huge area that includes old trophy hunting grounds.
 Our conservation travellers are involved in everyday conservation efforts by the monitoring and recording of a wide range of wildlife species, and also in the sustainable and low-impact use of these areas.

 This is valuable for several reasons, including the fact that we maintain a widespread presence on the ground.
 This means that if an elephant carcass is discovered by our monitoring teams, it is reported to Department of Wildlife and National Parks officials, making it much harder for illegal wildlife poachers to go undetected.